benwilber/boltstream/README.md

 Ideally it could be deployed in Docker (I don't know anything about Docker or Kubernetes).
 The nginx and Django stuff seems like it could be pretty easy to containerize.

 Help me package this up!
-We more federated live-streaming platforms!
-It just always be Twitch.tv, YouTube, and Facebook!
+We need more federated live-streaming platforms!
+It can't just always be Twitch.tv, YouTube, and Facebook!